 But sometimes your kid gets the flu or your job asks everyone to work an extra twelve hours a day to meet a deadline.
 In other words, some catastrophe.
 We allow one catastrophe per term.
 If you have one, you must submit a good-faith effort for that project (which means at least 60% or the requirements).
-This late submission must be handed in no later than a week before the last project due date.
 We then drop that grade.
 If you do not make a good faith effort, we give you zero for that grade.
 The late days are not used for the catastrophe.